cowboysmall-courses/dit-msc/README.md

 # dit-msc
-Course work for DIT's Applied Mathematics MSc program
+Coursework for the Dublin Institute of Technology's Applied Mathematics MSc program